zubairtheanalyst/PowerBI-Performance-Dashboard/README.md

 ## 🚀 How to Use

 1. Download the `.pbix` file
-2. Open in **Power BI Desktop**
+2. Open it in **Power BI Desktop**
-3. Explore using slicers, navigation, and focus mode
+3. Explore the dashboard using slicers, navigation, and focus mode

 ---

 ## 📌 Notes

-- Data is for demonstration purposes
+- Data is for demonstration purposes only
 - Dashboard design emphasizes **clarity, performance, and usability**